cambridgeltl/ContrastiveBLI/README.md

   <img width="650" src="model.png">
 </p>

 Our code was initially tested on **supervised** (e.g., with 5k seed translation pairs) and **semi-supervised/weakly supervised** (e.g., with 1k seed translation pairs) BLI setups, where results were reported in our ACL 2022 work.
 We later extended our approach to **unsupervised** setup (no seed translation pairs) by leveraging aligned CLWEs from another unsupervised BLI approach (e.g., VecMap), and the results of unsupervised ContrastiveBLI (used as a baseline) were reported in our follow-up work [SAIL](https://github.com/cambridgeltl/sail-bli) (ACL 2024).

-You could specify the seed dictionary size in [./C1/run_all.py](https://github.com/cambridgeltl/ContrastiveBLI/blob/main/C1/run_all.py) and [./C2/run_all.py](https://github.com/cambridgeltl/ContrastiveBLI/blob/main/C2/run_all.py).
+The current code repo supports all supervised, semi-supervised and unsupervised modes.
+You could specify the seed dictionary size ('5k', '1k', or '0k') in [./C1/run_all.py](https://github.com/cambridgeltl/ContrastiveBLI/blob/main/C1/run_all.py) and [./C2/run_all.py](https://github.com/cambridgeltl/ContrastiveBLI/blob/main/C2/run_all.py).

 In addition to BLI, we encourage interested readers to try C1-aligned 300-dim (fastText) CLWEs and C2-aligned 768-dim (fastText + mBERT) CLWEs on different downstream cross-lingual transfer learning tasks.